 Major Incidents have a high impact and/or a high urgency.
 Tactical, VIP, timing and service considerations may trigger a Major Incident.
+Incident Managers, Queue Managers and Watch Officers at all levels of the organization are responsible for analyzing and correlating incoming real-time incidents to identify and escalate Major Incidents as quickly as possible.
 Once a Major Incident has been declared, the Watch Officer is assigned the incident and is responsible for the Major Incident resolution.
-Each SD will have a Major Incident Response Plan based on the depicted below, model that includes escalation, notifications (communications), and response actions that will be followed in the event of a Major Incident.
+Every organization implementing Incident Management should have a Major Incident Response Plan based on the model depicted below, that includes escalation, notifications (communications), and response actions that will be followed in the event of a Major Incident.